-Te Awe Wellington Maori Business Network is a non-profit organisation and was established in 1996 and is the oldest Maori Business Network operating in New Zealand.
-We are registered with the Registrar of companies as an Incorporated Society is governed by a commitee on a voluntary basis.
+Te Awe Wellington Maori Business Network is a non-profit organisation and was established in 1996.
+It is the oldest Maori Business Network operating in New Zealand.
+We are registered with the Registrar of Companies as an Incorporated Society which is governed by a committee on a voluntary basis.

-Te Awe has a strong membership base representing small to medium sized businesses through to large corporates.
-Non Maori Business people can also take advantage of our Associate Membership option.
+Te Awe has a strong membership base representing small to medium sized businesses through to large corporate companies.
+Non Maori business people can also take advantage of our Associate Membership option.

 Careene has a background in business management having worked and then managed the Wellington and Christchurch offices of Flight Centre Corporate for 20 years.
 Careene has a background with quality management systems and is a Qualified Health auditor.
 Careene has been heavily involved with the Whānau Ora initiative launched in 2010 and has worked with many of the Whānau Ora collectives and Government agencies.

 Careene and her husband have six children and one moko who reside in Lower Hutt.

 Mark has been a member of Te Awe for over 10 years and is the Director of MSO Design and is suited to looking after the Te Awe Marketing and Website updates.
 You will usually see Mark snapping all the photos that go up on the Te Awe Website after each hui.

 Mark started as the tea lady at MSO in 1982 and ended up as everyone's boss.
 This was back in the days of paste up and drawing boards.
 As we know – this has all been replaced by computers, screens, digital information, gigs, megs, iPhones, iPads and Cloud Computing.
 The MSO team is made up of seven people with fantastic talents and skills.
 The team work in the branding, graphic design and web development arena with a loyal client base that in some cases are more than 20 years old.